mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/release-notes/2.2.1/index.md

 DC/OS 2.2.1 fixes the following issues:

--- Fixed the upgrade issue that caused Docker containers to restart on upgrade from DC/OS 2.1.x to 2.2.0.
-(COPS-6635) -- Fixed Calico build failure issue in CentOS 8 (D2IQ-72821)
+- Upgrade issue that caused Docker containers to restart on upgrade from DC/OS 2.1.x to 2.2.0.
+(COPS-6635)
+- Calico build failure in CentOS 8.
+(D2IQ-72821)

 ## Mesos Fixed and Improved Issues
 For a detailed description on updates to Mesos, see the [changelog](https://github.com/apache/mesos/blob/802a50f4902f1f5ca3829dca4a472d8a582f7b9b/CHANGELOG)